xyproto/onthefly/README.md

 	return page
 }

+// Generator for a handle that returns the generated SVG content.
-// Get the string from the SVG Page func svgGenerator() string {
+// Also sets the content type. func svgHandlerGenerator() func(ctx *web.Context) string {
 	page := svgPage()
+	return func(ctx *web.Context) string {
+		ctx.ContentType("image/svg+xml")
 		return page.String()
 	}
+}

-func main() {
+// Set up the paths and handlers then start serving. func main() {
-	fmt.Println("BrowserSpeak Version:", browserspeak.Version)
+	fmt.Println("browserspeak ", browserspeak.Version)

-	// Connect the url for the HTML and CSS with the HTML and CSS generated from helloPage browserspeak.PublishPage("/", "/hello.css", helloPage)
+	// Connect the url for the HTML and CSS with the HTML and CSS generated from indexPage browserspeak.PublishPage("/", "/style.css", indexPage)

-	// Connect /test.svg with svgGenerator
+	// Connect /circles.svg with the generated handle web.Get("/circles.svg", svgHandlerGenerator())
-	web.Get("/test.svg", svgGenerator)

 	// Run the web server at port 8080 web.Run("0.0.0.0:8080")